 AMA is committed to fix prior authorization by working with state legislators and medical societies to remove insurance company interference in the timely delivery of patient care.

-As the demand and need for such reforms continues to grow, the AMA has created a model bill (PDF) and related issue brief (PDF) that medical societies can use to begin efforts to address prior authorization in state legislative processes.
+As the demand and need for such reforms continues to grow, the AMA has created a related issue brief (PDF) that medical societies can use to begin efforts to address prior authorization in state legislative processes.